TopPhan/Hoang-Dinh---The-Cat-API---Postman/README.md

-Sprint Planning & Agile Workflow
+SPRINT PLANNING & AGILE WORKFLOW

 This project followed Agile with four focused sprints, each delivering key components of the automated testing suite: